xiaoying-qu/cs257/webapp/readme.txt

 AUTHORS: Yiming Xia and Xiaoying Qu

-DATA: different properties of car models, focusing on fuel and co2.
+DATA: different properties of car models, can sort by fuel and co2 and engine size.

-FEATURES CURRENTLY WORKING:
+our data comes from kraggle.com (https://www.kaggle.com/datasets/rinichristy/2022-fuel-consumption-ratings)

+STATUS:

+working:
 - working html pages with css
 - href between home page to serach page and sort page
 - connection to database